Roadside Monocular 3D Detection Prompted by 2D Detection: Related Work

-\textbf{2D object detection} is a fundamental computer vision problem~\cite{felzenszwalb2009object, Lin2014MicrosoftCC}, requiring detecting all objects belonging to some predefined categories.
-Prevailing approaches train deep neural networks for 2D detection.
-The mainstream detector architecture consists of a backbone to encode input images, and a detector-head for box regression and classification \cite{NIPS2015_fasterRCNN, redmon2016you, liu2016ssd, wang2022yolov7}.
-Recent developments in transformer architectures improve 2D object detection significantly further \cite{carion2020end, zhu2020deformable, zhang2022dino}.
-We explore how to leverage a 2D detector to train better monocular 3D detectors on roadside scenes.
-We exploit the state-of-the-art 2D detector DINO \cite{zhang2022dino} and YOLOV7~\cite{wang2022yolov7} in this work.
-It is important to note that any 2D detectors can be used in our framework.
-To the best of our knowledge, we make the first attempt to explicitly exploit a 2D detector to improve roadside monocular 3D detection.
+\textbf{2D object detection} aims to detect objects of predefined categories in a 2D image~\cite{felzenszwalb2009object, lin2014coco}.
+Prevailing approaches train deep neural networks, which typically consist of a backbone to encode input images, and a detector-head for box regression and classification \cite{NIPS2015_fasterRCNN, redmon2016you, liu2016ssd, wang2022yolov7}.
+Recently, using the transformer architecture significantly improves 2D detection \cite{detr2020carion, zhu2020deformable, zhang2022dino}.
+In this work, we explore how to leverage a 2D detector~\cite{zhang2022dino, wang2022yolov7} to train better 3D detectors on roadside scenes.
+It is important to note that any 2D detectors can be used in our framework Pro3D.

-\textbf{Joint training versus stage-wise training.} Both training paradigms exist in the literature.
-For 3D detection, various methods jointly train the 3D detector and a 2D detector by incorporating 2D annotations in an auxiliary loss \cite{li2023BEVDepth, liu2022learning, park2021pseudo, simonelli2019disentangling, wang2022mv, wang2021fcos3d, zhang2021objects, guo2021liga}.
-BEVFormer v2\cite{yang2023bevformer} trains a 3D detector jointly using two 3D losses in BEV and perspective views. \cite{wang2023object,luo2023latr} also jointly train detectors to dynamically generate (2D) queries for input images and use such for 3D output.
-Stage-wise training is also widely adopted in various methods.
-For example, \cite{NIPS2015_fasterRCNN} trains a proposal detector first and then a detector head for box regression and classification. \cite{hu2023_uniad} trains a planner in multiple stages, i.e., training individual modules (e.g., for tracking, mapping, motion forecasting, etc.) in separate stages.
-We examine both paradigms for our monocular 3D detector training that exploits a 2D detector, and find that stage-wise training remarkably outperforms joint training.